Project-Counter/cop5/source/11-extending/05-reserved-values-available-for-extending-reports.rst

      - Mt.
 Laurel University

    * - Format
-     - By tracking the Format, content providers can generate R4 usage reports from R5 usage during the transition period.
+     - By tracking the Format, report providers can generate R4 usage reports from R5 usage during the transition period.
 Reserved values for Format are:

        * HTML
        * PDF